Prescott Undergraduate Degrees

 Program Educational Goals

-1. Develop leadership skills to meet the industry challenges of tomorrow
+• Graduates will develop leadership skills to meet the industry challenges of tomorrow.

-3. Embed the awareness of safety knowledge, practices, and attitude fundamental to aviation operations
+• Graduates will gain an awareness of safety knowledge, practices and attitude fundamental to aviation operations.

-4. Build critical-thinking and problem-solving skills applicable to small and large-scale challenges
+• Graduates will build critical-thinking and problem-solving skills applicable to small and large-scale challenges.

-5. Hone decision-making skills demanded by a dynamic industry
+• Graduates will hone decision-making skills demanded by a dynamic industry.

 AABI Aviation Core Criteria